How sustainable is wind power? | DW | 27.12.2021

 Fascinated by wind technology

-Modern power generation with wind began in 1980 in Palm Springs in California, where thousands of three-blade turbines were erected, Today, the oldest turbines have become a tourists site.
-Their minimal output of only 25 kilowatts compares to contemporary turbines with 500 times the output.
+Modern power generation with wind began in 1980 in Palm Springs in California, where thousands of three-blade turbines were erected.
+Today, the oldest turbines have become a tourists site.
+Their minimal output of only 25 kilowatts compares to contemporary turbines with 500 times the power.
 Germany and Denmark were also at the forefront of modern wind technology, especially with offshore wind.

 -